peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Discrete_Weighted_Choice></a>
 ### Discrete Weighted Choice

-The discrete weighted choice method is used to choose a random item from among a set of them with different probabilities of being chosen.
+The discrete weighted choice method is used to choose a random item from among a set of them with separate probabilities of being chosen.

 The following pseudocode takes a single list `weights`, and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)
 Each weight should be 0 or greater.